 bundle Field

 The <bundle> is a container field, which aggregates multiple independent fields (of any kind) into a single one.
-The <bundle> field has all the properties.
+The <bundle> field has all the common properties.

 Member Fields